hashicorp/vault/website/source/intro/vs/kms.html.md

 The [`transit` backend](/docs/secrets/transit/index.html)
 provides similar capabilities as the KMS service, allowing for encryption keys to be stored and cryptographic operations to be performed.
-However, Vault goes much futher than just key management.
+However, Vault goes much further than just key management.

 The flexible secret backends allow Vault to handle any type of secret data, including database credentials, API keys, PKI keys, and encryption keys.